EgeORENCIK01/Electrical-Power-Energy-and-Resistance-Calculator-With-GUI/README.md

 ## How to Run
 1. Make sure Python 3 is installed.
 2. Download or clone this repository.
-3. Run the following command:
+3. Run the following command: main.py
-   '''bash
-   python main.py